 For command-line details about xdc.tools.configuro, see the RTSC-pedia reference topic.
 Configuro can also be used to build the configuration file with other build systems.
-For more information, see the RTSC-pedia page at http://rtsc.eclipse.org/docs-tip/Consuming\Configurable\Content.
+For more information, see the wiki page at http://rtsc.eclipse.org/docs-tip/Consuming\Configurable\Content.

-2.3.2 Rules for Working with CCS Project Properties
+2.4.2 Rules for Working with CCS Project Properties